pgraves5/charts/srs-gateway/README.md

   to the SRS gateway.
 - service: Name of the SRS notifier service that has been created for this product.

+### configUpload Status Fields
+- cronJob: Name of the Kubernetes CronJob that is deployed for this product for periodically collecting Helm release and Kubernetes resource configuration for the Kubernetes cluster, and uploading this configuration to the SRS Gateway in the form of a compressed tar (.tar.gz) file.

 ## Rerunning the SRS Dial Home Test
 To rerun the SRS Dial Home test, which confirms that DECKS can successfully